-Explore the work we're doing across our 6 areas of expertise in Linguistics
+Explore the work we're doing across our six areas of expertise in linguistics

 In our globalised society, understanding the way we communicate is important.
 Our research in Linguistics looks beyond the words themselves to explore how they're used in certain contexts, and the relationship words can have with social phenomena and identity, such as class or power.